Full Moving Checklist Template (+Reminders)

 F. Obtain a written appraisal of antique items to verify value.
 Avoid waxing or oiling wooden antiques (and fine wood furniture) before moving because some products might soften the wood, making it vulnerable to imprinting from furniture pads.

 G. Do not clean your upholstered furniture before moving.
 Moisture could cause mold if furniture must be placed in storage.

 A. Decide what to do with house plants.
 Green Van Lines cannot safely move your plants because they may suffer from lack of water and light as well as probable temperature changes while in the van.

 B. Donate them to a hospital or other organization.

 D. Some states permit the entry of all house plants; others admit them in accordance with specific rules and regulations.
 Ask your agent for a copy of our “Moving With House Plants” booklet.

 E. Take pets to the veterinarian.
 Most states require health certificates and rabies inoculations.

 F. See that identification and rabies tags are securely attached to your pet’s collar.

 G. Arrange for transportation of pets.
-Take them in the car or send via air.
-Consider boarding pets either at destination or at a kennel near your present home until you are settled in the new city.
+Take them in the car or send them via air.
+Consider boarding pets either at your destination or at a kennel near your present home until you are settled in the new city.